BeauJoh/thesis/source/11-chapter-3-ode.md

 For the Spectral Methods dwarf, the original OpenDwarfs version of the FFT benchmark was complex, with several code paths that were not executed for the default problem size, and returned incorrect results or failures on some combinations of platforms and problem sizes we tested.
 We replaced it with a simpler high-performance FFT benchmark created by Eric Bainville [@bainville2010fft], which worked correctly in all our tests.
-We have also added a 2-D discrete wavelet transform from the Rodinia suite [@che2009rodinia] (with modifications to improve portability), and we plan to add a continuous wavelet transform code.
+We have also added a 2-D discrete wavelet transform from the Rodinia suite [@che2009rodinia] -- with modifications to improve portability.

 To understand benchmark performance, it is useful to be able to collect hardware performance counters associated with each timing segment.
 LibSciBench is a performance measurement tool which allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
 It offers a high resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly \SI{6}{\nano\second} of overhead.
 We used LibSciBench to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.
 We modified the applications in the OpenDwarfs benchmark suite to insert library calls to LibSciBench to record timings and PAPI events for the three main components of application time: kernel execution, host setup and memory transfer operations.
-Through PAPI modules such as Intel's Running Average Power Limit (RAPL) and Nvidia Management Library (NVML), LibSciBench also supports energy measurements, for which we report preliminary results in this paper.
+Through PAPI modules such as Intel's Running Average Power Limit (RAPL) and Nvidia Management Library (NVML), LibSciBench also supports energy measurements, for which we report preliminary results in this chapter.

 ##Experimental Setup